-When students are tardy, they must report to the office.
+For Standard In-Person Instruction When Campus Is Open: When students are tardy, they must report to the office.
 Students must obtain a pass to enter their class.
 If a student is absent, parents are asked to notify the school office by 8:00 a.m., explain the reason for the absence, indicate whether the student is able to do any homework at home, and estimate the length of the absence.
 This needs to be done each day that the student is absent unless such information is transmitted clearly to and acknowledged by the school's officials.
 When students are tardy or absent, they miss experiences important to their education; therefore, only illnesses, injuries, or family emergencies constitute valid reasons for being absent.
 Students missing school are expected to make up any work covered during the time of their absence.
-In the high school, students are required to make up time they are tardy after their third late arrival.
+In the high school, students are required to make up the time they are tardy after their third late arrival.
 Please note: Excessive tardies or absences may also result in lowered grades or loss of credit in the high school.